FlappyBirdCodes/Voice-Assistant/README.md

 # Voice-Assistant
-This is voice assistant made with Python and the speech_recognition library.
+This is voice assistant made with python and the speech_recognition library.
 It has many different features such as telling the time, being able to search on Google and playing music on YouTube.

 # Getting Audio Input
 The program is able to get audio input by using the speech_recognition library.
 The audio is then converted into string format.
 If no audio was detected, the program will print out a warning message.